jostrm/azure-enterprise-scale-ml/01-install_quickstart.md

 If you get ann errormessage about `too long paths` then you need to open the GIT CMD prompt as `Administrator` and run the below (then try again)
 > git config --system core.longpaths true

-# 3) Create the Azure Resources needed
+# 3) Create the Azure Resources needed (ESML Bicep)
 The button below will deploy Azure Machine Learning and its related resources, BUT you may want to tailor to YOUR `naming convention`
 - **Q: How to edit the DEFAULT naming convention, to adher `to our enterprise policy naming convention`?**
-- A: You can tailor your own Azure blueprint /Bicep version.
+- A: You can tailor your own Bicep version.
 Use the ESML tool, and config-file `../settings/enterprise_specific/naming_convention.json`.
     - The `ESML naming convention template` is good to get a baseline start - then edit the .json file for YOUR convention.

 HOWTO: